tekknolagi/tekknolagi.github.com/_posts/2025-08-21-linear-scan-lifetime-holes.md

 Another example is a control-flow diamond.
 In this example, B1 jumps to either B3 or B2, which then merge at B4.
 Virtual register R0 is defined in B1 and only used in one of the branches, B3.
+It's also not used in B4---if it were used in B4, it would be live in both B2 and B3!

 <!--
 # dot IN.dot -Tsvg -Nfontname=Monospace -Efontname=Monospace > OUT.svg